Tarmean/tarmean.github.io/mutable_lenses.md

 I haven't noticed huge issues, but there are some annoyances.

 First, the duplicate lens commands.
 The implementation for `overM` is different from `over`.
 If the monad is Coercible the code duplication might be manageable?
 Either way it's not a huge issue but I'd rather not duplicate all lens operators.
 Secondly, we always perform the read step.
 For `setM` this isn't necessary.
-For mutable arrays GHC is hopefully smart enough to remove dead reads, though the index checking might not be removable.
+For mutable arrays GHC is hopefully smart enough to remove dead reads<sup>[2](#footnote2)</sup>, though the index checking might not be removable.
 For complex things like hashmaps we can split out a resolving step which retrieves the correct slot and read/write on that slot.
 This runs into the lvalue problem, but it's usually representable as an array with offset.

 Not really a problem but it's nice to mix mutable lenses with a state monad to hold the top-level values.
 This state monad could be interpreted as storage for local variables.
 For things like resizable vectors this prevents us from accidentally reusing an old, now reallocated, version - though linear types would be safer.
 Adding mutable lens operators that work with state monads adds even more code duplication, though.